reasonml/reasonml.github.io/src/pages/community/faq.md

 #### Why is there a [`Js_promise`](http://bucklescript.github.io/bucklescript/api/Js_promise.html) and then a [`Js.Promise`](http://bucklescript.github.io/bucklescript/api/Js.Promise.html)?
 What about [`Js_array`](http://bucklescript.github.io/bucklescript/api/Js_array.html), [`Js_string`](http://bucklescript.github.io/bucklescript/api/Js_string.html) and whatever else?
 As a convention, `Js_foo` is the actual module, and `Js.Foo` is just an alias for it.
 They're [equivalent](https://github.com/bloomberg/bucklescript/blob/7bc37f387a726ba1ae4afeefe02b9c82577d9e10/jscomp/runtime/js.ml#L124-L138).
 Prefer `Js.Foo`, because that's the official, public module name.

+#### When will modular implicit & multicore & algebraic effects be ready?
+They will one day.
+In the meantime, help us ship more Reason code!
+The popularity will help funnel more OCaml contributions.
+The less the OCaml folks need to worry about low-hanging fruits, the more they can focus on great research and execution!

 #### Why are BuckleScript and bsb so fast?
 How can I slow it down?
 BuckleScript is optimized for performance across the whole stack.
 You can try slowing it down by adding a dozen layers of indirections and metaprogramming.
 Try: